… and that is why it doesn’t help to be told ‘you should just get over it’.

 get over the loss, stop talking about it, move on, forget about it, time heals all wounds, have another baby (in the case of a bereaved parent), think about… (your husband, your other surviving children), keep yourself busy.

-As you all know, most of those are not helpful and deny us of our experience that we have to the point were we ourselves say “I shouldn’t be crying…” or “I’m sorry I lost it” when we feel what is a natural part of healing.
+As you all know, most of those are not helpful and deny us of our experience that we have to the point where we ourselves say “I shouldn’t be crying…” or “I’m sorry I lost it” when we feel what is a natural part of healing.

 Healing happens one conversation at a time, thought by thought, tear after tear that runs down our cheeks.
 Healing can also happen by doing something, creating new meaning, putting your brainpower into a project or your physical power into building something.
 Healing is so varied and often happens without us even knowing it is happening.
 It also happens when we think ‘I’m feeling worse again’ or ‘I’ve gone backwards’.

 Stop denying your experience.
 Stop giving other people the power to deny your experience.
 What you experience naturally is just that: natural.

-Yes, of course, you can increase your not so pleasant feelings by doing the very thing you know increases it: for example looking at photos, listening to specific music.
-It doesn’t mean you shouldn’t do that, it means to be mindful when and how you do it.
+Yes, of course, you can increase your not so pleasant feelings by doing the very thing you know increases it: for example looking at photos, or listening to specific music.
+It doesn’t mean you shouldn’t do that, it means to be mindful of when and how you do it.

 So, how can you own your experience?
 By becoming and being aware of your own emotions, thoughts, actions, behaviours and spoken words.
-By taking responsibility for those powers and not let those be directed by what other people or society think or feel.
+By taking responsibility for those powers and not letting those be directed by what other people or society think or feel.